 Types of Magnetic Contactors

 There are two types of magnetic contactors.

 - AC Contactor

 Categories of Alternating Current (AC) contactors

 AC-1 Magnetic Contactor

-This category applied to all AC loads where the power factor is at least 0.95.
+This category applies to all AC loads with a power factor of at least 0.95.
 These are mainly non-inductive or slightly inductive loads.
 Interruption is easy.

 AC-2 Magnetic Contactor

 This category applies to wound rotor induction motors.

 This category applies to squirrel cage induction motors, where the disconnection occurs while the motor runs at full speed.
 The breaking current is nominal.